 "Seven years I had to take your shit, House, your insults, your stupid games, all your insanity.
-Well, I don't have to any more, now it's pay back time.
-Get your sorry ass off the floor, take your 'team'", he waves his hand at the girl, "and go cure the fucking lungs."
+Well, I don't have to anymore.
+Now it's pay back time.
+Get your sorry ass off the floor, take your 'team' and go cure the fucking lungs."

 His eyes are just closing when he hears the door open and two men slip inside the small room, shutting the door behind them.
 He rolls out of bed, grabbing his cane as they slap on the lights.